 Supported by an educational grant from Johnson & Johnson.

-Physicians, PAs, NPs, nurses, pharmacists, dieticians, specializing in primary care, endocrinology, surgery, or internal medicine.
+Physicians, physician associates (PAs), nurse practitioners (NPs), nurses, pharmacists, dieticians, specializing in primary care, endocrinology, surgery, or internal medicine

 It is the policy of CME Outfitters, LLC, to ensure independence, balance, objectivity, and scientific rigor and integrity in all of their CE activities.
 Faculty must disclose to the participants any relationships with commercial companies whose products or devices may be mentioned in faculty presentations, or with the commercial supporter of this CE activity.
 CME Outfitters, LLC, has evaluated, identified, and mitigated any potential conflicts of interest through a rigorous content validation procedure, use of evidence-based data/research, and a multidisciplinary peer review process.